Skip to main content

 • Collaborate with other syndicate members what to image for the year

-• 18 Hours of personal project imaging time per month*
+• 18 Hours of personal project imaging time per month & up to 6 extra data sets per QTR - collaborated with other members for larger projects etc

-• Use our Free forum, Discord & Telegram Channel
+• Use our free Discord forum & Telegram Channel

 Receive your Data